 Applications are now open.
-The application deadline is June 1st, 2019.
+The application deadline has been extended to August 15, 2019.

 Applicants will be reviewed based on written communication skills, oral communication skills, career objectives, professional experience and recommendations.